|

 Week 3: The ‘proof’ of the principle of utility

 In Chapter 4 of Utilitarianism, Mill gives what has come to be known as his ‘proof’ of the Principle of Utility.
-Our aim this week is to arrive at a clear understanding of what (if anything) Mill is trying to prove, what sort of proof he aims to give and how it is supposed to work, and what we should think about it.
+Our aim this week is to arrive at a clear understanding of what (if anything) Mill is trying to show, what sort of argument he aims to give and how it is supposed to work, and what we should think about it.

 Priority reading (Hide)